catacc-dev/thesis-experiments/README.md

-# Master's Thesis Experiments in Jupyter Notebooks - Medical Image Processing with MONAI
+# Master's Thesis Experiments in Jupyter Notebooks

 This repository contains the preliminary work and experiments for my master's thesis, focusing on medical image processing using the MONAI (Medical Open Network for AI) framework.